Dakraid/FlaPo_Backend/README.md

 # FlaPo Backend
 This is the repository for an interview assigned coding task.
-At the end you will find two folders within this repository:
+You will find following projects within this repository:
 - MinimalAPI
 	- The MinimalAPI is an implementation based on the .NET 6 Minimal API approach.
 Very compact and dense without separate controller classes.
 For more information visit the following links: https://docs.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-6.0